bassmanitram/actions-for-nautilus/configurator/help.md

     * [Command line placeholders](#command-line-placeholders)

 # Configurator Layout
-The configurator UI is basically layed out in two columns:
+The configurator UI is basically laid out in two columns:

-* The left most column shows you the actions that will be added to the Nautilus context menu.
+* The left-most column shows you the actions that will be added to the Nautilus context menu.

   ![Main menu list](images/main-menu-list.png)